-Other pramANa-s Part 5
+Part 5 - Mechanism

-Part 5 - Mechanism of anumAna Pt.
+of anumAna Pt.
 2

 VP discusses how the processes of inferential knowledge take place.
 In the smoke-fire example, there is a latent impression in the mind formed by generalization from the particular observation that, when smoke is present, there is fire.
 This latent impression is in unmanifest form.
 However, when I have a perceptual knowledge of smoke on a distant hill, that latent impression manifests in the form of a vyApti, providing the concomitant relation between smoke and fire.
 Hence, VP rules out the naiyAyika’s position that recollection arises from its prior non-existent state.
 VP says that the latent impression relating to vyApti exists, and forms a basis for the recollection of the vyApti.
 Similarly, it dismisses their position that recollection destroys the preexisting latent impression.

 In addition, VP says that the latent impression has to be awakened in order to form a basis for recollection.
 If it is not awakened by the perception of the hetu, an un-awakened latent impression cannot give rise to inferential knowledge, since the vyApti has not materialized in the mind.
 Hence, one can consider the awakening of the latent impression as an auxiliary cause, since it forms a basis for recollection of the vyApti.
 Thus, VP says that the inferential knowledge ‘the hill has fire’ arises as soon as I see smoke on the distant hill, because this triggers the latent impression that gives rise to the recollection of vyApti.
 Immediate recollection takes place and the mind infers that there is a fire on the distant hill.
 There is no reason to have a third factor that involves parAmarsha (reflection) as discussed above, which is only a cumbersome addition not needed to arrive at the inferential knowledge.
 In the example, the inferential knowledge is only that there is a fire on the distant hill because I see smoke there.
 The smoke and the hill are objects of perceptual knowledge.
 The smoke and the hill are therefore objective knowledge based on their attributive content.
-The inferential knowledge that there is fire is not an objective knowledge with attributive content of fire.
-(This was discussed earlier in relation to perception.)
+The inferential knowledge that there is fire is

 The vyApti or invariable concomitance involves the coexistence of the sAdhya (the thing that is inferred).
 In our fire example, it must be valid for all situations where the existence of the hetu (in our example, smoke) is observed.
 This concomitant relation between the two has been established by the observation of both and without any exceptions, i.e. without observing smoke occurring at anytime without fire.
 VP says that it does not matter whether this coexistence of the two is observed once or many times, as long as no violation of their coexistence is noted.
 What counts is observation of the coexistence without any violation.
 Other philosophers say that the observations should be more than once, and the more the better, in order to establish the universality of the vyApti, without any violations. advaita and nyAya agree that one observation is enough, since vyApti is both deductive and inductive as long as no exceptions are observed.